 Field Placement Program

-Students can receive academic credit for legal work performed at government agencies, nonprofit organizations, business companies, and courthouses.
-Students may receive compensation in addition to academic credit, if the employer offers compensation.
+Students can receive academic credit for legal work performed at government agencies, non-profit organizations, courts, legal departments of corporations and business entities, and law firms.
+If offered by the employer, students may receive compensation in addition to academic credit.
 In addition to hands-on work, students enroll in a pass/fail course consisting of written and academic components.
 Students earn one academic credit for 50 hours of legal work.
-For more information, please refer to thFIELD PLACEMENT PROGRAM Manual for Agency Externship and Corporate Counsel Externship.

 Agency Externship